Laamy/Examples/README.md

 # MinecraftUtilityExamples

-Just some examples I threw together as a learning resource for whoever needs it Feel free to push your own examples onto this repository
+Just some examples I threw together as a learning resource for whoever needs it
+<br>Feel free to push your own examples onto this repository

 # EDUCATIONAL